 “Cab driver will be seriously reprimanded, I am so sorry m’am.
 I’m calling a different cab your way right now.”

-And here’s where the taxi cab driver story takes a sharp turn.
+Where the taxi cab driver story took a sharp turn

 At this point, I call the cab company and tell them about cab 475’s technical issues, to please not reprimand him, that he made it despite the rain, and was very professional and courteous.